Christopher & Dana Reeve Foundation: History

 The foundation was started in 1982 by Hank Stifel, whose son Henry had been injured in a motor vehicle accident.
 Its original name was the Stifel Paralysis Research Foundation.
 In the mid-1980s, Stifel approached the American Paralysis Association (APA) about a merger under the APA banner.
 In 1995, actor Christopher Reeve became quadriplegic as a result of a horse riding accident.
 Reeve reached out to the APA and raised funds for it.
 He joined the board of directors and was elected chairman.
 In 1996, Reeve established the Christopher Reeve Foundation (CRF).
 In 1999, CRF and APA merged into the Christopher Reeve Paralysis Foundation.
 Later, the word "paralysis" was dropped from its name and the organization was called the Christopher Reeve Foundation.

 After Reeve's death in October 2004, his widow, Dana Reeve, assumed the chairmanship of the Foundation.
-Dana Reeve herself died 17 months later, in March 2006, of lung cancer.
+She died 17 months later, in March 2006, of lung cancer.

 On March 11, 2007, the Foundation announced that it had changed its name to the Christopher & Dana Reeve Foundation on the first anniversary of Dana Reeve's death.
 As of 2025, all three of Christopher Reeve's children serve on the foundation's board of directors.
 They are television reporter and anchor Will Reeve, film producer and director Matthew Reeve, and lawyer Alexandra Reeve Givens.